brian-watkins/elmer/README.md

 See `Elmer.Http.Stub` for the full list of builder functions.
 (With more on the way ...)

-Once an `HttpResponseStub` has been created, you can use the `Elmer.Http.serve` function along with `Elmer.Spy.use` to override `Http.send` from [elm-lang/http](http://package.elm-lang.org/packages/elm-lang/http/1.0.0/) during your test.
+Once an `HttpResponseStub` has been created, you can use the `Elmer.Http.serve` function along with `Elmer.Spy.use` to override `Http.send` and `Http.toTask` from [elm-lang/http](http://package.elm-lang.org/packages/elm-lang/http/1.0.0/) during your test.
-When your application code calls `Http.send`, the request will be checked against the provided stubs and if a match occurs, the given response will be returned.
+When your application code calls `Http.send` or `Http.toTask`, the request will be checked against the provided stubs and if a match occurs, the given response will be returned.

 Elmer also allows you to write tests that expect some HTTP request to have been made, in a